Last Updated on 17 January 2026 by Cycloscope

 Lundu to Aruk/Biawak border – 25km

-Saying goodbye to the Rafflesia we leave Lundu to reach the Biawak – Aruk border after just 25km.
-There’s a restaurant before the border on the Malaysian side and we eat here, worried about the nothingness that we may find on the other side.
+Saying goodbye to the Rafflesia, we leave Lundu to reach the Biawak – Aruk border after just 25km.
+There’s a restaurant before the border on the Malaysian side, and we eat here, worried about the nothingness that we may find on the other side.

-After a few kilometers the dirt road begins, is flat and easy to ride, and we pass through very nice little villages.
+After a few kilometers, the dirt road begins, is flat and easy to ride, and we pass through very nice little villages.
 We note immediately that Indonesians are very different from Malaysians.

-The Malays were not very surprised to see us, but here everybody greets us: “Hello Miss” or “Hello Mister”, it doesn’t really matter to whom is addressed.
+The Malays were not very surprised to see us, but here everybody greets us: “Hello Miss” or “Hello Mister”, it doesn’t really matter to whom it is addressed.
 They stop us and ask for pictures together.

 Unnamed village to Sambas – 50km